Why investing in skills is your key to thriving, not just surviving

 Motivation - whether people understand the importance or impact of certain behaviours.

-You can use a table to map current behaviours, desired behaviours and what the blockers that prevent desired behaviours from happening are.
+You can use a table to map current behaviours, desired behaviours, and the blockers that prevent desired behaviours from happening.
 You can then design the learning experience or compliance course that will drive your desired behaviours.

-Download this table to see an example of how you can set out objectives, define measures, track behaviour changes and design the learning experience that will lead to positive outcomes.
+Download this outcome-driven learning experience table to see an example of how you can set out objectives, define measures, track behaviour changes and design the learning experience that will lead to positive outcomes.

 Many people think a traditional Learning Management System (LMS) is the best way to house and deliver compliance training, but a Learning Experience Platform (LXP) is actually perfect for outcome-driven compliance training.